docelic/terminfo/README.md

 ## Terminfo data

-Once you have instantiated Terminfo via your own class or built-in `Terminfo::Data`, the following properties and data structurewill be available:
+Once you have instantiated Terminfo via your own class or built-in `Terminfo::Data`, the following parsed properties and data structure will be available:

 ```
 data = Terminfo::Data.new term: "xterm"